emansishah/fa17/bios/MansiBio.md

 ## HOW MUCH PROGRAMMING HAVE YOU DONE (& WHAT LANGUAGES)?

 I’d never programmed before coming to Cal, so my first exposure to computer science was actually in CS10!
-Since then, I’ve taken a computer science class every semester, and I’ve programmed in Snap!, python, Java, and R.
+Since then, I’ve taken a computer science class every semester, and I’ve programmed in Snap!, Python, Java, Javascript, and R.

 ## WHAT ARE YOUR HOBBIES?

 I really enjoy learning new things, watching TV, and singing (though I’m not very good at it).

-## WHAT ARE SOME OF YOUR TALENTS & SKILLS?
+## WHAT COMMITMENTS WILL BE CONSUMING YOUR CYCLES THIS SEMESTER?
-My classes (CS70, Stat 134, Stat 133, Data 8), teaching CS10, research, and some awesome clubs :)
+This semester, I'm taking CS170: Algorithms, CS186: Databases, Ling100: Intro to Linguistics, and Data100: Principles of Data Science.
+In addition to that, I'll be doing research and applying to jobs!